pierwoudstra/pirko/dsp/types_of_systems.md

 # [Digital Signal Processing](index.md)

-*Notes taken in the DSP classes at the Utrecht University of the Arts*

 ## Types of systems

 Digital systems make use of "discrete time", while analog systems make use of "continuous time".